InquestGeronimo/hacker-news-client/README.md

 client = HackerNewsClient()
 ```

-To fetch data about a specific section of Hacker News, pass in the section to the **getstories** method.
+To fetch data about a specific section of Hacker News, pass in the section using the **getstories** method.

-- :bulb: For selecting a specific section from HN, pass their name into the `story` argument: `Top`, `Best`, `Ask`, `Show`.
+- :bulb: For selecting a specific section from HN, pass their name into the **story** argument: `Top`, `Best`, `Ask`, `Show`.

-- :bulb: You can also alter the sorting order of the stories' score with the `descending` argument.
+- :bulb: You can also alter the sorting order all the storries by their Hacker News score with the `descending` argument.

 ```py
 from hnclient import HackerNewsClient